 Listen up hotels!
 I’ve stayed at a lot of you, and some of you are definitely more kid-friendly than others.
 I’ve written before about things that could be improved at specific hotels (the Mauna Lani in Hawaii, the Four Seasons Bora Bora), but since readers of this blog have given me feedback as well, I want to create a comprehensive list of everything you need to do in order to be a kid-friendly dream hotel.
 If you already meet the criteria on this list, please get in touch with me!
 I will not only make every attempt to book you for an upcoming family vacation, but I will recommend you when people email me asking where to go and stay with kids.
 I really, really want to find the perfect hotels and resorts for families.
 And if this list does not represent things that you currently do, on behalf of families everywhere, we would love for you to implement them.
 Without further ado, my dream hotel checklist:

 I don’t expect every room to be able to do this, but it would be great if hotels had at least a few rooms designed for families.
 And if your rooms can only accommodate four people total, please have connecting rooms!
 It’s not convenient to split up when we’re on vacation together.
-And it’s really not convenient when we’re given two rooms two floors apart, as happened at the ACHAT Plaza Zum Hirschen in Salzburg.
+And it’s really not convenient when we’re given two rooms on different floors, as happened at the ACHAT Plaza Zum Hirschen in Salzburg and Home & Poetry in Athens.

 Go to any hotel website and click on Reservations.
 Now tell me if it’s clear how many people their rooms can sleep.
 Still looking for a site that provides that information up-front?
-So am I. On most hotel sites it’s difficult to find out the maximum number of guests per room, but then they expect you to know that figure before searching for reservations.
+Me too.
+On most hotel sites it’s difficult to find out the maximum number of guests per room, but then they expect you to know that figure before searching for reservations.
 A lot of hotels have at least some rooms/suites that can accommodate five or six people.
 But when you go to a website like the Grand Wailea‘s and try to get a room for two adults and four children (an option in their drop-down menus), you immediately get an error message stating that no rooms are available and that 6 guests “may exceed the occupancy limit.”
 So it’s up to you to guess whether that means that there aren’t any rooms that meet your guest numbers or any rooms available at all.
 It’s then back to the search screen to try again with multiple rooms and different numbers of adults/kids in each room, now guessing as to how to divide up the family into two rooms.
+Note: I had a link to Grand Wailea above, but replaced it with a link to hotels.com since if it’s going to be difficult to book, you may as well be earning free room nights.

 I would LOVE for hotels to have a note on their booking screens that details the maximum number of people that their rooms can accommodate.
 As it is, I usually have to search through the room descriptions, and then more often than not I have to email the hotel to see if a “max of four people per room” includes small children.
 Basically, I want easier booking!